ruma/ruma/README.md

 ## Status

-As of 2022-01-31, we support all events and REST endpoints of the v1 version of the Matrix specification, with v1.1 and v1.2 coverage in progress.
+Ruma 0.6 supports all events and REST endpoints of Matrix v1.0, v1.1 and v1.2.

 Various changes from in-progress or finished MSCs are also implemented, gated behind the `unstable-mscXXXX` (where `XXXX` is the MSC number) Cargo features.